-- 1. Tangible property, if: - a.
-You acquired the property after December 21, 2000, - b.
-The original use of the property in the empowerment zone began with you, and - c.
-Substantially all of the use of the property, during substantially all of the time that you held it, was in your enterprise zone business; and - 2.
-Stock in a domestic corporation or a capital or profits interest in a domestic partnership, if: - a.
-You acquired the stock or partnership interest after December 21, 2000, solely in exchange for cash, from the corporation at its original issue (directly or through an underwriter) or from the partnership; - b.
-The business was an enterprise zone business (or a new business being organized as an enterprise zone business) as of the time you acquired the stock or partnership interest; and - c.
-The business qualified as an enterprise zone business during substantially all of the time during which you held the stock or partnership interest.
+1. Tangible property, if:

+a.
+You acquired the property after December 21, 2000,

+b.
+The original use of the property in the empowerment zone began with you, and c.
+Substantially all of the use of the property, during substantially all of the time that you held it, was in your enterprise zone business; and a.
+You acquired the stock or partnership interest after December 21, 2000, solely in exchange for cash, from the corporation at its original issue (directly or through an underwriter) or from the partnership;